ABOUT THIS COURSE

 - Games and activities to promote effective revision and exam preparation

 Jackie is an experienced teacher of 16 years, with 5 years working as an AST and as a lead practitioner focussing on whole school teaching and learning.
-Her results at all levels are consistently above the national average.
-She has taught all aspects of A Level and BTEC and specialises in active teaching and learning approaches and in physiology in which these engaging ideas allow students to grasp difficult concepts.
-She is fully involved in the examination and moderation process at GCSE, BTEC and A Level with both AQA and Pearson.
-She is proud of her work within schools nationally to support teachers and students with the demands of the AQA GCSE and A level qualification.
+Her results at all levels are consistently above National average.
+She specialises in active teaching and learning approaches.
+Jackie has taught all aspects of A Level and BTEC and specialises in physiology whereby these engaging ideas allow students to grasp difficult concepts.
+She is fully involved in the examination process at GCSE, BTEC and A Level with both AQA and Pearson and has been an integral part of virtual resource building for the developing PE resource mypeexam.org